Control of fire by early humans: Control of fire

 The use and control of fire was a gradual process proceeding through more than one stage.
-One was a change in habitat, from dense forest where wildfires were rare but difficult to escape, to savanna where wildfires were common but easier to survive.
-Such a change may have occurred about 3 million years ago, when the savanna expanded in East Africa due to cooler and drier climate.
+One was a change in habitat, from a dense forest where wildfires were rare but difficult to escape to a savanna where wildfires were common but easier to survive.
+Such a change may have occurred about 3 million years ago, when the savanna expanded in East Africa due to a cooler and drier climate.

 The next stage involved interaction with burned landscapes and foraging in the wake of wildfires, as observed in various wild animals.
 In the African savanna, animals that preferentially forage in recently burned areas include savanna chimpanzees (a variety of Pan troglodytes verus), vervet monkeys (Cercopithecus aethiops) and a variety of birds, some of which also hunt insects and small vertebrates in the wake of grass fires.

 The next step would be to make some use of residual hot spots that occur in the wake of wildfires.
-For example, foods found in the wake of wildfires tend to be either burned or undercooked.
-This might have provided incentives to place undercooked foods on a hotspot or to pull food out of the fire if it was in danger of getting burned.
+For example, food found in the wake of wildfires is often burned or undercooked.
+This might have provided incentives to place undercooked food in a hotspot or to pull food out of the fire if it was at risk of burning.
 This would require familiarity with fire and its behavior.

-An early step in the control of fire would have been transporting it from burned to unburned areas and lighting them on fire, providing advantages in food acquisition.
+An early step in the control of fire would have been transporting it from burned to unburned areas and setting them on fire, providing advantages in food acquisition.
 Maintaining a fire over an extended period of time, as for a season (such as the dry season), may have led to the development of base campsites.
-Building a hearth or other fire enclosure such as a circle of stones would have been a later development.
+Building a hearth or other fire enclosure, such as a circle of stones, would have been a later development.
 The ability to make fire, generally with a friction device with hardwood rubbing against softwood (as in a bow drill), was a later development.

 Each of these stages could occur at different intensities, ranging from occasional or "opportunistic" to "habitual" to "obligate" (unable to survive without it).

 Lower Paleolithic evidence

-Most of the evidence of controlled use of fire during the Lower Paleolithic is uncertain and has limited scholarly support.
+Most evidence for controlled use of fire during the Lower Paleolithic is uncertain and has limited scholarly support.
 Some of the evidence is inconclusive because other plausible explanations, such as natural processes, exist for the findings.
-Findings support that the earliest known controlled use of fire took place in Wonderwerk Cave, South Africa, 1.0 Mya.
+Findings support that the earliest known controlled use of fire took place in Wonderwerk Cave, South Africa, 1.0-1.79 Mya.